• Skip to primary navigation

 Black truffle

 While this is also not a black salt, it deserves its place in this list.
 What is it, exactly?
 Bliss.
 The truffle variety is a combination of sea salt and pieces of black truffle.
 It has a savory, earthy flavor that is amazing with eggs, pasta, veggies (especially roasted veggies) and meat.
-I adore using it in my Basil Truffle Pesto, which itself is amazing with meats, fish and poultry, in eggs (green eggs!) and as a base for low-carb/keto pizza.
+I adore using it in my Basil Pesto without Pine Nuts, which itself is amazing with meats, fish and poultry, in eggs (green eggs!) and as a base for low-carb/keto pizza.

 Black ritual

-This particular variety (aka Witches salt) is very black in color and is used only for ritual purposes.
-It is not intended to be eaten.
+This particular variety (aka Witches salt) is very black in color and is used only for ritual purposes and is not intended to be eaten.

 It is a simple combination of sea salt blended with activated charcoal.
 It is commonly used in Magick traditions for protection and removing negative energies.